kabirgh/Quiz-o-matic-9000/README.md

 # Quiz-o-matic 9000
 Quiz-o-matic is a Windows application that lets you use mice connected to the computer as buzzers.
 Upto 10 teams can click registered mice to show up on the screen, in order.
+As of version 1.1, the application also supports [DIY buzzers](https://hackaday.io/project/152687-quiz-o-matic-wireless-buzzers).

 ## Installation
 Quiz-o-matic is a portable application that does not require a setup.
-The only prerequisite is a Windows operating system with a .NET runtime > 4.0.0 (sorry Mac folks, it needs a Windows-only library to distinguish multiple mice).
+The only prerequisite is a Windows operating system with a .NET runtime > 4.5.2 (sorry Mac/Linux folks, it needs a Windows-only library to distinguish multiple mice).
 To run the program,

 1. Download the latest .zip file from the [Releases](https://github.com/kabir-plod/Quiz-o-matic-9000/releases) tab.
 2. Extract the zip.
-Navigate to the `/bin/Release` folder within.
-3. Double-click `Quiz-o-matic 9000.exe` to launch the program.
+Double-click `Quiz-o-matic 9000.exe` to launch the program.

 ## Usage
 ### Main screen